alexnardini/FLAM3_for_SideFX_Houdini/README.md

 - **All python addition to improve and make the workflow more enjoable.**

-- **Ability to copy paste parameters from one iterator to the other and simlar things nice to have.**
+- **Copy paste parameters groups from one iterator to the other.**

-- **Adding the Triangle handles to drive the affine coefficient would be nice, too.**
+- **Adding Triangle's handle to drive the affine coefficient would be nice, too.**

 - **Color ramps presets.**